HariSekhon/Knowledge-Base/mac.md

 ### Say - text-to-speech

 Make your Mac speak.

-I use this to impress the kids, or even send a message from my study to my living room computer by running `say` over an SSH login to the computer downstairs for them to hear!
+I used this to impress my kids, or even send a message from my loft study to my living room computer by running `say` over an SSH login to the computer downstairs for them to hear!

 ```shell